12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 At nearly $500, the Vortex Optics Razor is targeted to the serious bowhunter – but the investment will pay dividends if you want to make sure you have the best possible rangefinder in your kit.

-It features a 25mm objective lens and 7x magnification, so you'll never fall short of your long-range targets.
+It features a 25mm objective lens and 7x magnification, so you'll never fall short of your distant targets.

-The Vortex Razor HD comes equipped with four target modes (normal, first, last, and extended laser range) as well as two range modes: HCD (Horizontal Component Distance) and LOS (Line of Sight).
+The Vortex Razor HD comes equipped with four target modes (normal, first, last, and extended laser range) as well as two ranging modes: HCD (Horizontal Component Distance) and LOS (Line of Sight).

 HCD Mode is what we use in tree stands, as it calculates the angle for more exact shooting yardage.